 The average of Herd Management Plan sex ratio objectives for deer herds statewide is approximately 30 bucks/100 does.
-During the post-hunt herd inventories in 2020, CPW staff classified 70,000 deer and observed an average sex ratio of 32 bucks/100 does weighted by population size (Figure 2), which is the same as 2019.
-Reproduction and fawn survival to December was higher in 2020 compared with the previous year, the statewide average observed age ratio from helicopter inventory was 59 fawns/100 does compared with 58 fawns/100 does in 2019 (Figure 3).
+During the post-hunt herd inventories in 2021, CPW staff classified 78,160 deer and observed an average sex ratio of 29 bucks/100 does weighted by population size (Figure 2), compared to 32 bucks/100 does in 2020.
+Buck/doe ratios have responded to our management actions (Figure 2).
+The statewide average observed age ratio from helicopter inventory was 59 fawns/100 does, the same as observed in 2020.
+Figure 3 shows 5year average fawns/100 does mapped by herd.

 Figure 2.
-Colorado statewide average of observed post-hunt bucks/100 does for 2005-2020 weighted by herd population size.
+Colorado statewide average of observed post-hunt bucks/100 does for 2005-2021 weighted by herd population size.